wuzhengy/TAU/README.md

     if not_found go to (1)
     TAUpeers[ChainID][Peer].update(timestamp) // for verifying the revisit time

-5. if root/PreviousBlockRoot/timestamp is later than present time, 不能在未来再次预测未来, aka n+2 , go to (1)

-6. if received root and block shows a higher difficulty than current difficulty  {
+6. if received root and block shows a valid higher difficulty than current difficulty  {
-    if the fork point out of the ImmutablePointBlock, go to (7) to collect voting. //如果难度更高的链在immutablePoint之前，则计入投票不做验证。 verify this chain's transactions from the ImmutablePointBlock; // 任何验证只做immutable point之后的检查。 if verification successful and populate new states new safety block identified.
+    if the fork point out of the ImmutablePointBlock, go to (7) to collect voting. //如果难度更高的链在immutablePoint之前，则计入投票不做验证。 verify this chain's transactions from the ImmutablePointBlock; // 任何验证只做immutable point之后的检查。 if verification successful and populate new states, new safety block identified.
-    go to (9) to generate new block; // found longest chain
     }
+   go to (9)

-7. // voting on low difficulty or forked chain.
+7. // voting on low difficulty or forked chain. collecting all peers from mutable range for voting.
+   DHT_get(ImmutablePointBlockHash);
-   DHT_get(ImmutablePointBlockHash); // use simple skip list to increase reversal efficiency collected block is put into voting pool.
+   collected block is put into voting pool.

-8. If the present block number equal  VotesCountingPointBlocks[`ChainID`], {
-    accounting all the voting results for that MutableRange to get the consensused block //统计方法是所有的root的计权重，选最高最新。 calculate new ImmutablePointBlock[`ChainID`] and new  VotesCountingPointBlocks[`ChainID`] }
-   new safety block identified.
-   clear voting pool to restart votes pool goto (1)
+8. new safety block identified. clear voting pool to restart votes pool goto (1)

 9. generate new block
-   if TAUpk on this chain balance is null; go to (1) // this is the follower do not DHT_put generate currentBlockroot
+   if TAUpk not qualify POT requirment; go to (1) generate currentBlockroot
       - contract
       - send, receive
       - coinbase tx
       - finish contract execution
-   DHT_exchange
+   DHT_put
    populate leveldb database variables.

 10. go to step (1)